johanaarstein/dotlottie-player/README.md

 ### React.js / Next.js

 Easy peasy lemon squeezy!
-If you've already imported the library in a parent component, you don't need to import it again in a child.
+If you've already imported the library in a parent component, you don't need to import it again in child components.
+If you want to assign the element a class, note that you need to use the `class` namespace, and not `className`, since this is a custom element.

 ```javascript
 import '@johanaarstein/dotlottie-player'